jsimell/Portfolio/README.md

+**EDIT (Jan 2025):** As I am now looking at the website a year later, I don't feel completely satisfied with some aspects of it.
+For example, the aesthetics of the landing page could be improved by changing e.g. its background and the layout of the elements.
+<br><br>

 ![portfolio_demo](https://github.com/jsimell/Portfolio/assets/96237825/2bc798dc-5778-4179-9af7-c4583eab668f)

 # A single page portfolio with vanilla technologies

-**EDIT** (Jan 2025): As I am now looking at the website a year later, I don't feel completely satisfied with some aspects of it.
-For example, the aesthetics of the landing page could be improved by changing e.g. its background and the layout of the elements.

 This repository contains a simple portfolio website implemented with vanilla JavaScript, HTML, and CSS.
 My aim with this project was to learn front-end development with the basic web technologies, before delving deeper into more advanced development frameworks.
 Furthermore, I wanted to do this project to learn how a simple website can be constructed from scratch.